 Pictured: Oklahoma Judicial Center

-Oklahoma Supreme Court Continues Pro-Abortion Rulings
+Oklahoma Supreme Court Threatens Abortion Restrictions

-Tony Lauinger, the state chairman of Oklahomans for Life, commented on that decision, “The worst of it is, in determining whether an abortion is ‘necessary to preserve the life of the mother,’ the Court has created a subjective standard which is virtually as broad as the health exception in Doe v.
+Tony Lauinger, the state chairman of Oklahomans for Life, commented on the decision.
+“The worst of it is, in determining whether an abortion is ‘necessary to preserve the life of the mother,’ the Court has created a subjective standard which is virtually as broad as the health exception in Doe v.
 Bolton and which allows the abortionist to be as arbitrary as he wants in justifying an abortion.”